-How to set up your first segmentation based on Eventbrite
+How to set up Eventbrite segmentation in Websand

 If you’ve been to a live event in the past few years, chances are, you booked through Eventbrite.
 They offer a simple booking system and it’s easy to manage events.

 80% of marketers think live events are crucial to the success of their brand.
 There’s nothing like getting your company in front of customers or users in person.
 At that point, you stop being a name on a screen and become human.

 And people like dealing with other people.
 It explains why 50% of marketers hold events to build a community.
 True, they also hold them for lead generation and sales.
 But holding live events is the best way to become a people-centric business.

 Look at events held by WordPress developers to share best practice or updates.

 Kristen Thompson of SpeakServeGrow.com is a fan of holding workshop events.
 They’re designed to encourage attendees to sign up for coaching or online courses.

 North East based collective Epic hold their Tyne Bar Tuesday events every month, and Campus North run regular tech-focused events and both form a networking opportunity for creatives in the digital local community.

 Whatever you use them for, live events are a good way to expand your outreach.
 You don’t have to rely on social media advertising.